Danidu23/unimatecoding/README.md

 ## Clubs Feature Notes

-The Clubs feature is integrated into the main UniMate app rather than running as a separate mini-app.
+The Clubs feature is integrated into the main Unimate app rather than running as a separate mini-app.

 ### Student-side Clubs routes
 - `/clubs`